-Government-wide statements: The statement of net position and the statement of activities display information about the School District and the blended component unit.
+Government-wide statements: The statement of net position and the statement of activities display information about the School District.
 These statements include the financial activities of the overall government, except for fiduciary activities.
 Eliminations have been made to minimize the double counting of internal activities.
 Governmental activities generally are financed through taxes, intergovernmental revenues, and other non-exchange transactions.